awaiskhan1221/THE-LEGENDARY-N1L-BOT/README.md

 </p>

-🧠 If any QR fails to load, just try the next one — all connect to WhatsApp Multi-Device!

----
+📝 _Scan using WhatsApp → Linked Devices → Scan QR.
+If one doesn’t load, try another._

 ---